finneh4249/finneh4249/README.md

 ## 🔭 Current Projects

-- **Axion Venture Studio**: Founder and Systems Architect, serving as the formal, non-incorporated structure to hold and develop all Intellectual Property (IP), including SPARC and Nexus.
+- **Axion Ventures**: Founder and Systems Architect, serving as the formal, non-incorporated structure to hold and develop all Intellectual Property (IP), including SPARC and Nexus.
 - **SPARC**: Proprietary AI development engine.
 Architected a model-agnostic framework featuring advanced prompt engineering (CO-STAR, ReAct, CoT) to automate the software development lifecycle.
 Used to generate and deploy two complete full-stack websites, including my portfolio (finneh.xyz) and the MagnetLab corporate site.
 - **Nexus**: A financial wellness application for couples designed to eliminate financial friction through clarity and mutual consent, built on a unique Anti-Coercion Framework and Resilience Engine.
 It is the user's strategic priority solo project.
 - **PokerBo**: Casino card game combining Poker and Sicbo elements.